wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 ## Installing wercker cli

-Heroku’s Adam Wiggins said it best: “Web UIs are great for many things, but command-line interfaces are the heart of developer workflows”.
+Heroku’s Adam Wiggins said it best: "Web UIs are great for many things, but command-line interfaces are the heart of developer workflows".
 Wercker comes with an powerful CLI that enables you to builds and deploy your software without leaving your terminal windows.

     pip install wercker